Food security in Ethiopia: Current statistics in 2020

 Hunger and undernutrition rates according to the Global Hunger Index (GHI) have decreased from 2000-2020.
 The Global Hunger Index for Ethiopia in 2000 was 53.7 and in 2020 it is 26.2.
 Ethiopia's recent economic growth has improved its Global Index Score.
 The improvement in the economic trends are due to the growth in agriculture which plays a dominant role in Ethiopia's economy.
 This score indicates improvement, however, the score is still considered to be serious.
 Ethiopia ranks 92 out of 107 countries with sufficient data to calculate 2020 GHI scores.

-The Human Development Reports provided by the United Nations Development Program (UNDP) ranks child malnutrition by moderate to severe in children under age 5.
+The Human Development Reports provided by the United Nations Development Programme (UNDP) ranks child malnutrition by moderate to severe in children under age 5.
 In the most recent report with data collected from 2010-2018, Ethiopia had a score of 38.4 in Human Development.
 The scores in Human Development are classified by the percentage of children under age 5 who are more than two standard deviations below the median height-for-age of the reference population according to the World Health Organization Child Growth Standards (WHO).
 A score of 38.4 indicates "low human development" and it classifies Ethiopia as a developing country.